Community Service

 Recommendations

-• Ask fellow students from your county where and how they serve for inspiration.
+- Ask fellow students from your geographical area how they serve for inspiration.
 You could arrange to serve together and car pool.

 The following Service Awards are given at the end of the school year to deserving Catholic High students: